 Number of applications approved in the countryside for agricultural dwellings

-There has been 1 application approved for an agricultural dwelling in the countryside over the current monitoring period.
+There have been three applications approved for an agricultural dwelling in the countryside over the current monitoring period.
+This is two more than the previous monitoring period.

 Number of appeals upheld on housing policies